winkelhock/AAE1001_25_Group_5/readme.md

 Rodgers, Rodgers Mawalla Maighacho (25094994D)

 The group project enabled me to gain numerous collaboration and leadership skills.
 By overseeing the project, I learnt the positive effect of adhering to mini-deadlines, i.e finishing presentation slides within a weekend and ensuring everyone stays up to date with their tasks.
 I gained some coding knowledge from the coding leader, through whom I learnt to update our code in GitHub and run it to ensure it satisfies the assessment criteria.
 Additionally, through the lectures, I was able to acquire skills to be efficient in using AI to modify and correct various code segments, making the work cleaner and easier to interpret, especially for me as a coding beginner.
+In managing task 2, which involved finding an optimum cost area based on set restraints (5% reduction cost along the jet stream and specific jet stream dimensions), I was able to understand how the AStar planner

 August, Wang Tiancheng (25095793D)